 Make your own elderflower cordial with this easy elderflower cordial recipe that will keep for ages and you can use to make so many summer drinks.

+Elderflower cordial is a must-have in the summer months.
+It goes with all of everyone's favourite summer tipples from gin to champagne and prosecco and even white wine.
+But rather than heading out to the shops and stocking up on elderflower cordial for your summer cocktails, why not try and make your own at home?
+It will be impressive to any garden party guests that you've whipped up your own and it'll probably taste ten times better than the shop-bought versions.
 Look out for the frothy white heads of elderflowers in gardens and parks across the UK in May and June.
-All you need to make this elderflower cordial recipe is 4 ingredients, then you leave it to steep and the flavours to develop.
-When it’s ready, decant it into steralised glass bottles and jars to use it when you need it or give it as a gift (yes, we’re thinking Christmas!).
+All you need to make this elderflower cordial recipe is four ingredients, then you leave it to steep and the flavours to develop.
+When it's ready, decant it into steralised glass bottles and jars to use it when you need it or give it as a gift (yes, we're thinking Christmas!).
 Elderflower cordial tastes just like summer diluted with sparkling mineral water with slice of lemon and a few fresh mint sprigs.
 Or for a special occasion, mix with sparkling white or rose wine.
 The cordial can also be used in fruit fools, jellies and mousses and goes particularly well with gooseberries.

 - 15 large elderflower heads

 - 2.4 litres boiling water

 - 50g citric acid (available from chemists)

 Shake then lightly rinse the elderflower heads to remove any dirt or tiny insects.
 If you collected them near a road or low to the ground you can soak them in water with a few drops of vinegar added to make sure they’re nice and clean